MicrosoftDocs/powerbi-docs/powerbi-docs/paginated-reports/report-builder/export-xml-report-builder.md

 -   The file extension of the XML document.

- For more information, see [XML Device Information Settings](/sql/reporting-services/xml-device-information-settings).
+ For more information, see [XML device information settings](../device-info/xml-device-information-settings.md).

 ## Next steps